 Up to a maximum of five years if a candidate belongs to a scheduled caste or a scheduled tribe.

-Up to a maximum of three years in the case of candidates belonging to OBC category.
+Up to a maximum of three years in the case of candidates belongs to OBC category.

-Up to a maximum of 10 years in the case of candidates of PwBD (viz.
-Locomotor Disability including Cerebral Palsy, Leprosy cured, Dwarfism, Acid Attack victims & Muscular Dystrophy and Hard of Hearing).
+Up to a maximum of 10 years in the case of candidates of PwBD (Low vision Locomotor Disability including Cerebral Palsy, Leprosy cured, Dwarfism, Acid Attack victims & Muscular Dystrophy and Hard of Hearing).

 Minimum Educational Qualifications: